 Achondroplasia is transmitted as an autosomal dominant trait resulting from a genetic defect that probably leads to abnormal synthesis of cartilage matrix protein.
 It is characterized by failure of cartilage cell proliferation at the epiphysial plates of the long bones, resulting in failure of longitudinal bone growth and subsequent short limbs.
 Membranous ossification is not affected, so that the skull, facial bones, and axial skeleton develop normally.
 The result in adulthood is a normal-sized head and trunk but limbs that are much shorter than normal.
 Achondroplastic dwarfism is quite common.
 General health is not affected, and life expectancy is normal.

 Osteogenesis Imperfecta (Brittle Bone Disease)

 Osteogenesis imperfecta is a group of inherited diseases characterized by brittle bones.
-There are several ...
+There ...